feasgal/tw-portfolio/project/docs/sample/getting-started.md

 This page is a fast path for new users.
 It links to the right topics in the documentation to help you install **Acme License Engine** and **Acme License Hub**, sign in, and run licensed apps.

-Starting paths for are described below for two roles:
+Starting paths are below for two roles:

 -   **End users**: People who need to run licensed apps
--   **Admins**: IT professionals who will configure a local license server so that end users can run licensed apps using shared licenses
+-   **Admins**: IT professionals who need to configure a local license server so that end users can run licensed apps using shared licenses

 </div>